-The Naval War College electives program constitutes 13 percent of the Naval War College resident academic curriculum.
-The purpose of the electives program is to expand treatment of subjects offered in the core curriculum, offer subjects not available in the core curriculum, and provide specialized Areas of Study (AoS) for those students desiring to focus on a certain subject.
+The Naval War College Electives Program constitutes 13 percent of the Naval War College resident academic curriculum.
+The purpose of the Electives Program is to expand treatment of subjects offered in the core curriculum, offer subjects not available in the core curriculum, and provide specialized Areas of Study (AoS) for those students desiring to focus on a certain subject.
 Students may take courses from various Areas of Study throughout the year, or they may choose to remain with a specific AoS.
-Some Areas of Study offer an Additional Qualification Designation to U.S. Navy students that can be identified and tracked by the Navy's personnel system.
-The NWC offers more than 100 different Elective courses annually, and most are conducted in a small-seminar environment.
+The NWC offers approximately 70 different elective courses annually, and most are conducted in a small-seminar environment.
 The lineup of courses evolves from year-to-year, and faculty members are encouraged to offer electives in their various specialties.
-Most electives are taught by resident faculty, but a significant number is taught by

-Adjunct Professors from various regional institutions.
-Each elective counts for two credits and meets for ten three hour sessions each trimester.
+Most electives are taught by resident faculty, but a significant number are taught by Adjunct Professors from various regional institutions.
+Each elective counts for two credits and meets for ten three-hour sessions each trimester.
+Courses in a particular region or topic may be offered each trimester.
+The number of courses in each AOS varies annually.